anki-code/anki-code/README.md

 * **Do not ignore your feelings around the issues, errors and uncomfortable use cases**.
 Instead of leaving the things unchanged create the issues, share your thoughts and change what you can.

 * **App code is a platform**.
 Create apps with flexible, pluggable and extensible structure.
 Instead of creating the fixed features create code as a platform for new features that users can add.
 Don't forget describe the pointers to guide the most active users.
+Check that an app can be preconfigured before running using environment variables, config files, lambda functions, dictionaries, etc.